 Securities premium is used to record the premium on issue of shares.
 The reserve is utilised in accordance with the provisions of section 52 of the Companies Act, 2013.

 iii) Retained Earnings:

 It comprises of the accumulated profits/(loss) of the Company.

-In Accordance with our Report Attached for B K Ramadhyani & Co.
-LLP Chartered Accountants Firm Registration No.: 0028785/ S200021 For and on behalf of Board of Directors of ASM Digital Engineering Private Limited
+For and on behalf of Board of Directors of ASM Digital Engineering Private Limited